tjhelton/js-sc/scripts/tj_bulk_scripts/delete_schedules/README.md

 This script deletes schedules based on schedule IDs provided in the `input.csv` file.
 The results are saved in an `output.csv` file, indicating the status of each schedule deletion.

-## Overview

-The script reads schedule IDs from `input.csv`, sends a request to delete each schedule via an API, and logs the results to `output.csv`.

 ## Prerequisites

 - Node.js (>= 20.x)